 Innovative use of technology has played a key role in AirAsia's success story, beginning with online booking.
 It was the first airline in Asia to go ticketless -in March 2002 - allowing guests to pay for their bookings by credit card over the phone.
 Over the years, it has built on its IT platform to increase the ease of customer transactions as well as provide greater savings to the Group.
 In 2010, AirAsia unveiled its latest IT booking innovation in the form of New Skies, which allows customers to better manage their online bookings.
 With the advent of the social media, tools such as Facebook, Twitter and blogs have become integral to the Group's customer relationship initiatives.
 AirAsia is, in fact, recognised as the most popular airline in the region on Facebook in terms of fan base.

 The Group's adherence to best practices has been recognised via numerous awards over the years.
-Perhaps most notably AirAsia has been voted the World's Best Low Cost Airline for nine consecutive years, in 2009,2010,2011,2012,2013,2014, 2015, 2016 and 2017.
-This award, from Skytrax, reflects the opinions of about 20 million travellers worldwide who were polled by the London-based aviation consultant.
+Perhaps most notably AirAsia has been voted the World's Best Low Cost Airline for eleven consecutive years from 2009 to 2019.
+This award from Skytrax, reflects the opinions of about 20 million travellers worldwide who were polled by the London-based aviation consultant.
 AirAsia feels proud of such endorsement and is committed to living up to guests' expectations by continuing to keep costs down while providing the highest levels of service and efficiency as it spreads its wings further and wider across the skies.